Skip to main content

 High Availability (HA)

-Agents run in active-passive mode.
-If an active agent misses a set amount of heartbeats, it is considered offline and replaced by a redundant agent.
-The recommended method to configure a highly available agent deployment is by using an instance group (also called an autoscaling group on AWS or a VMSS/virtual machine scale set on Azure).
+Version 2 agents run in active-active mode.
+If an agent misses a set amount of heartbeats, it is considered offline and the remaining active agents continue handling work until the instance group automatically replaces it.
+The recommended method to configure a highly available agent deployment is by using an instance group (also called an autoscaling group on AWS or a virtual machine scale set (VMSS) on Azure).
 The autoscaling group template must be configured in the same way as a single VM in terms of cloud configuration, network settings, etc. As the agent’s functionality is not CPU intensive, that metric cannot be used to scale instances up and down.
-Instead, use a fixed sized group set to a minimum of 2 and a maximum of the number of zones used within your infrastructure.
+Instead, use a fixed-sized group with a minimum of 2 and a maximum equal to the number of zones in your infrastructure.

 Agent Sizing Guidance